fenago/react-graphql-course/md/lab_1.md

 As explained before, we are now actively using [ReactDOM.render] in our `index.js` file.

-The first parameter of [ReactDOM.render] is the component that we want to render, which is the [App] class displaying the [Hello World!] message.
-The second parameter is the browser\'s [DOMNode], where it should render.
-We receive [DOMNode] with plain [document.getElementById] JavaScript.

-We defined our root element when we created the [index.html] file before.
-After saving the [App.js] file, webpack will try to build everything again.
-However, it shouldn\'t be able to do that.
-Webpack will encounter a problem bundling our `index.js` file because of the [\<App /\>] tag syntax we are using in the [ReactDOM.render] method.
-It was not transpiled to a normal JavaScript function.

-We configured webpack to load Babel for our JS file but did not tell Babel what to transpile and what not to transpile.

-Let\'s create a [.babelrc] file in the root folder with this
+Let\'s create a [.babelrc] file in the root folder with this content:
-content:

 ```
 {